-1. All students and employees are subject to this policy.
-Any student or employee who violates this policy is subject to discipline up to and including termination and/or expulsion in accordance with the Regents Policy Manual and Administrative Rules and Procedures of NMSU, or in the case of students, the NMSU Student Code of Conduct.
+All students and employees are subject to this policy.
+Any student or employee who violates this policy is subject to discipline up to and including termination and/or expulsion in accordance with the NMSU Policy Manual or in the case of students, the NMSU Student Code of Conduct.
 Complaints may also be filed against visitors, consultants, independent contractors and outside vendors whose conduct violates these policies, with the possible sanctions of limiting access to campus facilities and other measures to protect the campus community.